Parents often ask, “What are colleges really looking for?”

 For many students with ADHD, curiosity and creativity aren’t just personality traits — they’re part of how the brain engages with the world.
 When a topic truly matters, the ADHD brain can enter hyperfocus: an intense, sustained form of attention that enables deep learning and innovation (Cleveland Clinic).

-At Emerging, we help students understand how their brains work and frame those strengths authentically.
+With the right scaffolds — executive-function strategies, structure, and reflection — students with ADHD can channel this energy into sustained curiosity and creativity.
+Our Executive Function Coaching program and ADHD Consulting Services help students understand how their brains work and frame those strengths authentically.
 When curiosity meets purpose, intellectual vitality shines — and admissions officers take notice.

 How Parents Can Nurture Curiosity